klaviyo/ruby-klaviyo/README.md

 # to get exclusion emails from a list - marker is used for paginating
 Klaviyo::Lists.get_list_exclusions('LIST_ID', marker: 'EXAMPLE_MARKER')

+# to get the list exclusions for a list in a Klaviyo account that is different from the one you set with Klaviyo.private_api_key, use the 'api_key' keyword argument
+Klaviyo::Lists.get_list_exclusions(
+  'LIST_ID',
+  marker: 'EXAMPLE_MARKER',
+  api_key: 'pk_EXAMPLE_API_KEY'
+)

 # to get all members in a group or list
 Klaviyo::Lists.get_group_members('LIST_ID')
 ```